 She turns to leave, and I think I’m off the hook.
 She’s not going to bring up the cargo hold, she’s saving it.
 Then she turns back and raises a finger.
 I knew it.

-I blurt, “You know I can’t stand it when you keep secrets from me.”
+“You know I can’t stand it when you keep secrets from me,” I blurt.
 Laura turns back, her expression surprised.
-I keep going, “Of course I was going to try to find out what completely illegal shit you were smuggling in on a goddamn Edochian ship.
+“Of course, I was going to try to find out what completely illegal shit you were smuggling in on a goddamn Edochian ship.
 Are you trying to get us all killed?
 What if Fleet finds out that you’re working with them?
 They’ll blow us to smithereens.”
 Her expression shifts to angry, and then to the cold rage I’d seen in the Mall’s detention block.
 I realize she hadn’t known I was snooping on her.
 Now I’m going to die.
 I plow on, “What’s in the cases, Laura?
 What the fuck are you doing with Edochians?
 They blew up Earth, for fuck’s sake!”

 She crosses her arms.
 “And they’re protecting this field, are they not?”

-“That’s not my doing!”
-I shout.
-“That’s all Chippers, and it’s not like I have a choice in that!
+“That’s not my doing,” I shout.
+“That’s all Chippers, and it’s not like I have a choice in that.
 But you!
-You … You’re getting help from them!”
+You … You’re getting help from them.”

 “It’s not what you think.
 You wouldn’t understand.”